-- b) A cultural problem coupled with a supply problem.
+- a) A problem of resources and unequal access to public aid and private funding.
+The economic models of the social economy rarely allow for the surpluses needed for structural investment and support for change.
+At the same time, public policies to support VSEs and SMEs in their digital transformation or public aid for digital innovation are not "designed" for social economy organisations.
+This is both a problem of vocabulary (public players talk about "companies" whereas many Social Economy organisations have other statuses) and a problem of the inadequacy of public solutions to the specific economic models of these organisations (non-profit or limited profit-making). - b) A cultural problem coupled with a supply problem.
 Social economy organisations are very much rooted in the values and human-centred models that motivate them.
 These values sometimes seem incompatible with those of the producers of products and services in the digital economy.
-There is therefore a very strong "cultural" barrier, coupled with a "generational" barrier, which can be explained in part by "prejudices", in part by the lack of clarity about the range of alternative products and services that are compatible with the values of the organisations (free, open source, truly collaborative) and truly accessible to neophytes (following the example of the new "No code" market). - c) A problem of access to appropriate basic and professional skills.
+There is therefore a very strong "cultural" barrier, coupled with a "generational" barrier, which can be explained in part by "prejudices", in part by the lack of clarity about the range of alternative products and services that are compatible with the values of the organisations (free, open source, truly collaborative) and genuinely accessible to beginners (following the example of the new "No code" market) - c) A problem of access to appropriate basic and professional skills.
 To date, digital technology represents a real opportunity for Social Economy organisations, but also for their volunteers and beneficiaries, particularly in the context of the recovery plans following the health crisis.
 At the time of our study, the public budgets or public orders allocated to Social Economy organisations to a) increase the digital literacy skills of their managers, employees and volunteers b) integrate new digital professions into their organisations c) offer programmes to reintegrate people into employment through training in digital professions (upskilling) were largely insufficient compared to the challenges.
-This shortcoming and delay has a direct impact on the audiences/users of these organisations. ...
-The European Commission's Pact for Skills represents a great opportunity by aiming both at the promotion of lifelong learning for everyone and at the anticipation of the skills required in the labour market.
-Furthermore, micro-qualifications, on which the European institutions are currently working with stakeholders, can be an effective response to the lack of harmonisation at European level of the qualifications acquired.
+This shortcoming and delay directly affects the audiences/users of these organisations. ...
+The European Commission's Pact for Skills represents a great opportunity by aiming both at promoting lifelong learning for everyone and at anticipating the skills required in the labour market.
+Moreover, micro-qualifications, on which the European institutions are currently working with stakeholders, can be an effective response to the lack of harmonisation at European level of the qualifications acquired.

 In addition to the EASME/COSME study commissioned by DG Grow, we launched two consultations to propose collective responses on the needs and expectations of social economy organisations on the European Commission's Data and AI Strategy.
-This initiative has highlighted that the current development of the European Commission's Digital Strategy overlooks the role and potential of civil society and Social Economy actors, particularly in their ability to propose alternatives that respect social and civic rights, especially on the management of open data made available to operators with high social or environmental utility and on the potential of AI for the Social Economy.
+This initiative has highlighted that the current development of the European Commission's Digital Strategy overlooks the role and potential of civil society and Social Economy actors, particularly in their ability to propose alternatives that respect social and civic rights, especially in the management of open data made available to operators with a high social or environmental utility and on the potential of AI for the Social Economy